9600dev/llmvm/README.md

 LLMVM is a CLI based productivity tool that uses Large Language Models and local Python tools/helpers to reason about and execute your tasks.
 A CLI client (client.py) either connects directly to an LLM provider or will connect to a local server (server.py) that coordinates tool execution, [Retrieval Agumented Generation](https://blogs.nvidia.com/blog/what-is-retrieval-augmented-generation/), document search and more.

+It does not use traditional tool calling API's, instead, it allows the LLM to interleave natural language and code, generally resulting in significantly better task deconstruction and execution.
+This is a [similar approach](https://towardsdev.com/codeact-the-engine-behind-manus-how-llms-are-learning-to-code-their-way-to-action-17c6c0fe1068) that [Manus](https://manus.im) uses, although LLMVM has been doing this since before it was cool.

-It supports [Anthropic's](https://www.anthropic.com) Claude 3 (Opus, Sonnet and Haiku) vision models, and [OpenAI](https://openai.com/blog/openai-api) GPT 4o/4.1/o3/o4 models from OpenAI.
+LLMVM supports [Anthropic's](https://www.anthropic.com) Claude 4 (Opus Sonnet), Claude 3 (Opus, Sonnet and Haiku) models, and [OpenAI](https://openai.com/blog/openai-api) GPT 4o/4.1/o3/o4 models from OpenAI.
 [Gemini](https://deepmind.google/technologies/gemini/), [DeepSeek v3](https://www.deepseek.com/) and [Amazon Nova](https://docs.aws.amazon.com/nova/) are currently experimental.
 LLMVM is best used with either the [kitty](https://github.com/kovidgoyal/kitty) or [WezTerm](https://wezfurlong.org/wezterm/index.html) terminals as LLMVM will screenshot and render images as vision based tasks progress.

+> **Update May 26th 2025**: Claude 4 models work out of the box, no changes.
+Made auto-rendering of Markdown for streaming tokens the default.
+Turn on and off via client_markdown_inline in config.yaml.

 > **Update April 19th 2025**: Got o3 o4mini and gpt4.1 working.
 All reasoning models work now. -z "low" "medium" "high" for OpenAI, or -z num_of_tokens for Anthropic.